Canine Distemper Virus

 - Following proper sample collection techniques will provide the most accurate test results.

 - Selecting a PCR panel that includes quantitative distemper results will provide information about the amount of virus detected (also known as viral load).
-This information is very valuable for interpretation of test results and determining whether a positive result could be related to a recent vaccination.
+This information is very valuable for interpretation of test results and determining whether a positive result could be related to recent vaccination.

 If dogs die or are euthanized a complete necropsy should be performed with appropriate samples collected, e.g. upper and lower respiratory tract tissue.
-Post-mortem testing can be the most efficient and reliable means to definitely diagnose CDV in an individual animal and a population.
+Post mortem testing can be the most efficient and reliable means to definitely diagnose CDV in an individual animal and a population.

 Individual Animal Care